kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 ---------------

 ### Q81
-One litre of Hartmann’s solution contains
+One litre of _Hartmann’s solution_ contains

-	A	154 mmol/l of sodium
+	A. 154 mmol/l of sodium - F
-	B	5 mmol/l of glucose
+	B. 5 mmol/l of glucose - F
-	C	130 mmol/l of chloride
+	C. 130 mmol/l of chloride - F
-	D	10 mmol/l of calcium
+	D. 10 mmol/l of calcium - F
-	E	5 mmol/l of potassium
+	E. 5 mmol/l of potassium
-#### Answer:
+#### Answer: E. 5 mmol/l of potassium - ?
+- Hartmann's Solution (CSL), in mmol/L = Na: 131, Cl: 111, HCO3: 29, K: 5, Ca: 2

 ### Q82
-A 4-year-old girl falls from her bike, landing on her left leg, which becomes tender and swollen.
-X-ray shows a fracture of the proximal tibia, which goes through a radiolucent area with a well-defined sclerotic edge.
+A _4-year-old girl_ falls from her bike, landing on her left leg, which becomes tender and swollen.
+X-ray shows a fracture of the _proximal tibia_, which goes through a _radiolucent area_ with a well-defined _sclerotic edge_.
 The most likely diagnosis is:

-	A	Osteosarcoma
+	A. Osteosarcoma
-	B	Chondrosarcoma
+	B. Chondrosarcoma
-	C	Bone cyst
+	C. Bone cyst
-	D	Bone metastasis
+	D. Bone metastasis
-	E	Ewing’s sarcoma
+	E. Ewing’s sarcoma
-#### Answer:
+#### Answer: B. Chondrosarcoma - ?

 ### Q83
-Which of the following statements is true regarding the adrenal glands?
+Which of the following statements is true regarding the _adrenal glands_?

-	A	The right adrenal is more medial than the left
+	A. The right adrenal is more medial than the left
-	B	The right adrenal lies lateral to the superior phrenic vessels C	The left adrenal lies posterior to the splenic artery D	The right adrenal vein drains into the right renal vein E	Cortisol is secreted by the zona glomerulosa
+	B. The right adrenal lies lateral to the superior phrenic vessels
+	C. The left adrenal lies posterior to the splenic artery
+	D. The right adrenal vein drains into the right renal vein
-#### Answer:
+	E. Cortisol is secreted by the zona glomerulosa
+#### Answer: C. The left adrenal lies posterior to the splenic artery - ?

 ### Q84
-Volumes of gastrointestinal secretions per day are:
+Volumes of _gastrointestinal secretions_ per day are:

-	A	3000 ml of saliva
+	A. 3000 ml of saliva
-	B	2000 ml of pancreatic juices
+	B. 2000 ml of pancreatic juices
-	C	2000 ml of bile
+	C. 2000 ml of bile
-	D	3500 ml of small-bowel secretions
+	D. 3500 ml of small-bowel secretions
-	E	1500 ml of large-bowel secretions
+	E. 1500 ml of large-bowel secretions
-#### Answer:
+#### Answer: B. 2000 ml of pancreatic juices - ?

 ### Q85
-A 40-year-old diabetic man presents with pain in the upper lumbar spine.
+A 40-year-old _diabetic_ man presents with _pain in the upper lumbar spine_.
 X-ray at the time showed soft-tissue swelling only and he was discharged home with anti-inflammatories.
-He returns 10 days later as his symptoms are no better and he has been suffering from a constant fever.
-X-ray at this time shows sclerotic changes and periosteal reaction.
+He returns 10 days later as his symptoms are no better and he has been suffering from a _constant fever_.
+X-ray at this time shows _sclerotic changes_ and _periosteal reaction_.
 His symptoms are most likely to be due to infection with:

-	A	Salmonella
+	A. Salmonella - F
-	B	Haemophilus influenzae
+	B. Haemophilus influenzae
-	C	Gonococcus
+	C. Gonococcus - F
-	D	Tuberculosis
+	D. Tuberculosis - F
-	E	Staphylococcus aureus
+	E. Staphylococcus aureus
-#### Answer:
+#### Answer: B. Haemophilus influenzae - ?

 ### Q86
 Which of the following is NOT true regarding gastric secretions?

-	A	Gastrin is produced by the G cells of the pyloric glands B	Pepsinogen is produced by the chief cells
+	A. Gastrin is produced by the G cells of the pyloric glands - T
+	B. Pepsinogen is produced by the chief cells - T
-	C	Mucus is produced by the surface epithelial cells
+	C. Mucus is produced by the surface epithelial cells - T
+	D. Intrinsic factor is produced by the parietal cells - T
-	D	Intrinsic factor is produced by the parietal cells E	Hydrochloric acid is produced by the chief cells
+	E. Hydrochloric acid is produced by the chief cells
+#### Answer: E. Hydrochloric acid is produced by the chief cells - ?
-#### Answer:

-### Q87
+### Q87	- LEARN
-Which of the following factors is part of the extrinsic pathway in the coagulation cascade?
+Which of the following factors is part of the _extrinsic pathway_ in the coagulation cascade?

-	A	Factor XII
+	A. Factor XII - F
-	B	Factor XI
+	B. Factor XI - F
-	C	Factor IX
+	C. Factor IX
-	D	Factor VII
+	D. Factor VII
-	E	Factor XIII
+	E. Factor XIII - F
-#### Answer:
+#### Answer: C. Factor IX - ?

 ### Q88
 The following are all features of carpal tunnel syndrome, EXCEPT:

-	A	Pain often worse at night
+	A. Pain often worse at night - T
-	B	Positive Tinel’s test
+	B. Positive Tinel’s test
-	C	Positive Phalen’s test
+	C. Positive Phalen’s test
-	D	Wasting of the hypothenar muscles
+	D. Wasting of the hypothenar muscles - T
-	E	Paraesthesia over thumb and lateral two fingers
+	E. Paraesthesia over thumb and lateral two fingers - T
-#### Answer:
+#### Answer: C. Positive Phalen’s test - ?

 ### Q89
 Functions of the terminal ileum do NOT include:

-	A	Folate reuptake
+	A. Folate reuptake
-	B	Bile salt reuptake
+	B. Bile salt reuptake
-	C	Vitamin B12 uptake
+	C. Vitamin B12 uptake
-	D	Water reabsorption
+	D. Water reabsorption
-	E	Gamma-globulin uptake
+	E. Gamma-globulin uptake
-#### Answer:
+#### Answer: D. Water reabsorption - ?

 ### Q90
 Which of the following statements is NOT true regarding vitamin B12?

-	A	It is necessary for maturation of red cells
+	A. It is necessary for maturation of red cells - T
-	B	It is stored in the liver
+	B. It is stored in the liver - T
-	C	Intrinsic factor is required for its absorption
+	C. Intrinsic factor is required for its absorption - T
-	D	Stores can last for up to a year
+	D. Stores can last for up to a year - F
-	E	There is a small amount in bile
+	E. There is a small amount in bile - ?
-#### Answer:
+#### Answer: D. Stores can last for up to a year - ?

 Questions 91-100